AngeClementAkazan/Sequential-FeatureForestFlow/README.md

 with Minibatch Optimal Transport by Alexander Tong et. al [Github](https://github.com/atong01/conditional-flow-matching)
  ## Contributing

 We welcome contributions from the community to help improve this project.
-If you encounter any issues or have suggestions for new features, please feel free to open an issue on GitHub.
+If you encounter any issues or have suggestions for new features, please open an issue on GitHub.

 ### Reporting Issues and Feature Requests
 * If you find a bug or have a problem with the project, please open an issue on the GitHub repository.
-Include detailed steps to reproduce the issue, including any error messages or screenshots.
+Include detailed steps to reproduce the issue, including error messages or screenshots.
 * If you have an idea for a new feature or improvement, we'd love to hear about it!
 Please open an issue on the GitHub repository and describe your suggestion.

 ### Pull Requests